The Zeteyn Manual

 - Drag the highlighted text into the Editor.

 - A menu appears.
-Select the snippet's role: Supporting, Methodology, Counterargument, or Background.
+Select the snippet's role: General, Methodology, Arguments, or Key Data.

 - The snippet is now embedded in your draft and hard-linked to its source page.